grzegorz-jodlowski/courses-for-pharmacists/README.md

 - perform website audits in browser devtools,
 - use environment variables on the frontend side of the application,
 - create search bar with real-time search,
+- send automatic emails via the contact form using nodemailer,
 - yagni principle ([You aren't gonna need it](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)).